amaliestokholm/amaliestokholm.github.io/_posts/2022-08-22-my-academic-iPad.md

 For the pdf's and notes in Zotero, I use the build-in Zotero Sync.
 This choice makes it possible for me to synchronize with the IOS app on my iPad and therefore use it for taking notes and reading.
 You get up to 300 MB for free and can update to more for relatively cheap.

-So the workflow is that when I find a paper on one of the laptops, I use the chrome extention of Zotero to add the pdf to my Zotero library.
+So the workflow is:
+- when I find a paper on one of the laptops, I use the chrome extention of Zotero to add the pdf to my Zotero library.
-I can then read it, highlight it, and take notes in it on my iPad.
+- I then read it, highlight it, and take notes in it on my iPad.
-With two clicks in Zotero I then get a nicely formatted text with all my notes on this specific paper inside my Obsidian Vault for easy accessing and use.
+- With two clicks in Zotero, a nicely formatted text with all my notes on this specific paper pops up inside my Obsidian Vault for easy accessing and use.

 I love it!

 <br>